karl-hajjar/wide-networks/README.md

 ````
 will launch a training / val / test pipeline with ReLU as the activation function, 600 SGD steps and the MNIST dataset.
 The other parameters of the run (*e.g.* the base learning rate and batch size) will have their default values.
 The jobs
-will automatically create a directory (and potentially subdirectories) for the experiment and save their the python logs,
+will automatically create a directory (and potentially subdirectories) for the experiment and save there the python logs,
 the tensorboard events and the results dictionary saved to a pickle file as well as the checkpoints saved for the network.

 ## Visualizing results